 More and more employers are replacing old desktops with laptops at work.
 Although laptops are sleek and portable, they also can make good ergonomic design more of a challenge.
 Getting your monitor at the right height can make the keyboard too high, while typing with the keyboard at the right height can force you to hunch over an excessively low monitor.
 Getting a good negative angle on the keyboard can be difficult, too.

 There are plenty of ergonomic accessories that can help you out here.
-If your main concern is to improve the typing angle, a laptop stand is your best bet.
+If your main concern is to improve the typing angle, a good bed tray or laptop stand is your best bet.
 You can also use a stand to elevate the laptop and attach an external keyboard in order to optimize the distance between the monitor and typing surface.

 Step 5 – Organize Your Surroundings Into Zones